Hlubočany: Sights

-Hlubočany is poor in monuments.
-The only protected cultural monument is a rural house from the second half of the 19th century, which is evidence of the specific mud houses typical of this region.
+The only protected cultural monument in the municipality is a rural house from the second half of the 19th century, which is evidence of the specific mud houses typical of this region.

 In the centre of Hlubočany is the Chapel of Saint Florian.
 It was built in 1935 on the site of an older Baroque chapel.
 A small chapel is also in Terešov.